geekexile/spotify_milkdrop_overlay/RUNNING_WITHOUT_CONSOLE.md

 # Running Without Console Window

-There are three methods to run the Spotify overlay without a console window on Windows:
+There are two methods to run the Spotify overlay without a console window on Windows:

 ## Method 1: Use the Batch File (Easiest)